 The IBC provides for a payment waterfall for the creditors in the event of the liquidation of a company.
 The priority waterfall for distribution of liquidation proceeds, prescribed under the IBC, is as follows:

 The National Company Law Tribunal (NCLT), in one of the cases under the CIRP, has also held that the unsecured intra-group debt from a related party should be treated as an equity contribution rather than an intra-group loan.
 These intra-group loans should rank lower in priority than the same obligations between unrelated parties.
-Further, in one of the judgments, the National Company Law Appellate Tribunal has also held that promoters or shareholders cannot claim to have been discriminated against if no amount is given to the promoters or shareholders while the other equity shareholders of a corporate debtor who are not the promoters have been separately treated and have been provided certain amounts under the resolution plan.
+Further, the Supreme Court has held that there is no provision under the IBC which mandates that a related party should be paid in parity with an unrelated party and a differential payment to different classes of creditors in the resolution plan is subject to the commercial wisdom of the Committee of Creditors (CoC).

 The different preference periods or reasons for claw-back during insolvency or the CIRP of an Indian company are set out as follows.